bbauska/W3Cx-3of5/README.md

 the W3C specification about this element):

 <h4>HTML5 structural element and description</h4>

-[\<header\>](https://www.w3.org/TR/html5/sections.html#the-header-element)                                                                                                              Introduction of \"sectioning elements\": an article, a section, the entire document (header page).
-Typically the header of a Web site that appears on top of each page, or a header of a long \<article\> or of a long \<section\>
+<a href="https://www.w3.org/TR/html5/sections.html#the-header-element">[&lt;<header&gt;]</a> Introduction of "sectioning elements": an article, a section, the entire document (header page).
+Typically the header of a Web site that appears on top of each page, or a header of a long &lt;article&gt; or of a long &lt;section&gt;

-[\<footer\>](https://www.w3.org/TR/html5/sections.html#the-footer-element)                                                                                                              Contains the footer of a site, a long \<article\>, or a long \<section\>
+<a href="https://www.w3.org/TR/html5/sections.html#the-footer-element">[&lt;footer&gt;]</a>  Contains the footer of a site, a long &lt;article&gt;, or a long &lt;section&gt;

-[\<nav\>](https://www.w3.org/TR/html5/sections.html#the-nav-element)                                                                                                                    Section that contains the main navigation links (within the document or to other pages).
+<a href="https://www.w3.org/TR/html5/sections.html#the-nav-element">[&gt;nav&gt;]</a>  Section that contains the main navigation links (within the document or to other pages).

-[\<article\>](https://www.w3.org/TR/html5/sections.html#the-article-element)                                                                                                            Independent content, which can be individually extracted from the document and syndicated (RSS or equivalent) without penalizing its understanding.
+<a href="https://www.w3.org/TR/html5/sections.html#the-article-element">[&lt;article&gt;]</a>  Independent content, which can be individually extracted from the document and syndicated (RSS or equivalent) without penalizing its understanding.
 Typically a blog post.

-[\<section\>](https://www.w3.org/TR/html5/sections.html#the-section-element)                                                                                                            Generic section used to group different articles for different purposes or subjects, or to define the different sections of a single article.
+<a href="https://www.w3.org/TR/html5/sections.html#the-section-element">[&lt;section&gt;]</a>  Generic section used to group different articles for different purposes or subjects, or to define the different sections of a single article.
 Generally used with a header.

-[\<time\>](https://www.w3.org/TR/html5/text-level-semantics.html#the-time-element)                                                                                                      Used for marking up times and dates.
+<a href="https://www.w3.org/TR/html5/text-level-semantics.html#the-time-element">[&lt;time&gt;]</a>  Used for marking up times and dates.

-[\<aside\>](https://www.w3.org/TR/html5/sections.html#the-aside-element)                                                                                                                Section whose content is not necessarily directly related to the main content that surrounds it, but can provide additional information.
+<a href="https://www.w3.org/TR/html5/sections.html#the-aside-element">[&lt;aside&gt;]</a>  Section whose content is not necessarily directly related to the main content that surrounds it, but can provide additional information.

-[\<figure\>](https://www.w3.org/TR/html5/grouping-content.html#the-figure-element) and [\<figcaption\>](https://www.w3.org/TR/html5/grouping-content.html#the-figcaption-element)   Used to encapsulate a figure as a single item, and contains a caption for the figure, respectively.
+<a href="https://www.w3.org/TR/html5/grouping-content.html#the-figure-element">[&lt;figure&gt;]</a> and <a href="https://www.w3.org/TR/html5/grouping-content.html#the-figcaption-element">[&lt;figcaption&gt;]</a>  Used to encapsulate a figure as a single item, and contains a caption for the figure, respectively.

-[\<main\>](https://www.w3.org/TR/html5/sections.html#the-aside-element)                                                                                                                 The main element represents the main content of the body of a document or application.
+<a href="https://www.w3.org/TR/html5/sections.html#the-aside-element">[&lt;main&gt;]</a>  The main element represents the main content of the body of a document or application.
 The main content area consists of content that is directly related to or expands upon the central topic of a document or central functionality of an application.
-There can be only one \<main\> element in a document.
+There can be only one &lt;main&gt; element in a document.

 And there is no \<content\> element even though the \<div class=\"content\"\> was very popular.
 Instead, the HTML5 group decided that anything not embedded in one of the elements from the above table is \"default content\".
 If the content is of a type that corresponds to one of the elements from the table, i.e. if the content is an article, it should be embedded between \<article\> and \</article\>.